-- 1. Select the check box next to the subsection title to include this text in the report. - A chart description is displayed below the subsection title. - 2.
-Select the attributes that the chart data is grouped by. - For the list of attributes to group by, see "Working with Issues" on page 48. - 3.
-You can refine the issues shown in this subsection by using the search functions. - For more details on the search syntax, see "Searching for Issues" on page 62. - The guery is displayed in the Refine Issues in Subsection field. - 4.
-Select the chart type (table, bar, or pie) to display.
+- Select the check box next to the subsection title to include this text in the report.
+A chart description is displayed below the subsection title. - Select the attributes used to group the chart data.
+For the list of attributes to group by, see "Grouping Issues" on page 63. - 3.
+(Optional) To refine the issues shown in this subsection with a search query, click Advanced.
+For information about the search syntax, see "Searching for Issues" on page 76. - 4.
+Select the chart format (table, pie, or bar).